Method

 $37,787 per student with their loan debt canceled, according to the Education Data Initiative

-For example, with residents of Alabama contributing an estimated $33,676,728 annually in military funding to Israel, this amount of money could fund instead one of the following:
+For example, with residents of Alabama contributing an estimated $158,635,114 in military funding to Israel, this amount of money could fund instead one of the following:

 Check our math

-If you’d like to see the data set for states and counties, you can download it as an Excel spreadsheet.
+If you’d like to see the data set for states, you can download it as an Excel spreadsheet.
 We are unable to post the data set for cities due to licensing permissions; it is sourced from SimpleMaps.

 Did you find an error or have a question about this resource?
 Please let us know.